© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Defended enclosure at Salterbeck is a scheduled monument protected by Historic England under reference 1007071.
 View the official record →

-The defended enclosure at Salterbeck is a prehistoric earthwork monument located in Cumberland, England.
+Defended enclosure at Salterbeck is a prehistoric fortified settlement located in Cumberland in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007071.

 Defended enclosure at Salterbeck is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007071.